dominikfryc/diffix/README.md

 </script>
 ```

-Components are published as ES modules, so they can be used in all modern browsers with no build step.
+Components are published as ES modules so that they can be used in all modern browsers with no build step.
 That's good for prototyping, but for performance reasons, components in production should be bundled, tree-shaken, and optimized by individual applications using bundlers like Webpack, Rollup, or Vite.

 There is a [simple demo](https://github.com/dominikfryc/diffix-test/tree/next/demo/) using Vite to showcase the usage of individual components.